Kenta Imamiya: 2010–2015

-2016–2020 season
+2016–2020

 On June 2, 2016, Imamiya achieved 200 sacrifice bunts, the youngest in NPB's history.
 In 2016 season, he finished the regular season in 137 games with a batting average of .245, a 10 home runs, a RBI of 56, a 8 stolen bases, and a 38 sacrifice bunts.
 On October 28, Imamiya underwent surgery on his right elbow.
 On November 28, Imamiya was honored for the Mitsui Golden Glove Award for the fourth consecutive year at the NPB Awards 2016.

 On January 26, 2017, Imamiya declined to participate in the 2017 World Baseball Classic due to rehabilitation of his right elbow.
 He returned to the team at the start of the 2017 season.
 On June 26, Imamiya was selected by fan voting for MyNavi All-Star Game 2017, and has participated for the fourth time in a row since 2014.
 He finished the regular season in 141 games with a batting average of .264, a 14 home runs, a RBI of 64, a 15 stolen bases, and a 52 sacrifice bunts.
 In the 2017 Japan Series against the Yokohama DeNA BayStars, He contributed to the team's second consecutive Japan Series champion with a good defense of diving catches in Game 4 and three hits and two stolen bases in Game 5.
 On November 20, Imamiya was honored for the Pacific League Best Nine Award for the second time in three years and the Mitsui Golden Glove Award for the Fifth consecutive year at the NPB Awards 2017.